-The auditor of the Issuer and the Guarantor is KPMG AS (KPMG) for the year ended 31 December 2012.
-KPMG replaced Ernst & Young AS (Ernst & Young) on 15 May 2012.
+The auditor of the Issuer and the Guarantor is KPMG AS (KPMG) for the year ended 31 December 2013.

-The consolidated financial statements of the Issuer have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IASB) and International Financial Reporting Standards as adopted by the European Union and were audited in accordance with the standards of the Public Company Accounting Oversight Board (United States), for the year ended 31 December 2012 by KPMG and for the year ended 31 December 2011 by Ernst & Young.
-The audit report covering the 31 December 2012 consolidated financial statements refers to changes in the policy for classification in the balance sheet of short-term financial investments with less than three months to maturity and the policy for presentation of changes in current financial investments in the statement of cash flows.
+The consolidated financial statements of the Issuer have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IASB) and International Financial Reporting Standards as adopted by the European Union and were audited in accordance with the standards of the Public Company Accounting Oversight Board (United States), for the years ended 31 December 2013 and 31 December 2012 by KPMG.

-In addition, KPMG audited in accordance with the standards of the Public Company Accounting Oversight Board (United States) the management's assessment of internal controls over financial reporting of the Issuer as of 31 December 2012.
+In addition, KPMG audited in accordance with the standards of the Public Company Accounting Oversight Board (United States) the management's assessment of internal controls over financial reporting of the Issuer as of 31 December 2013.

-The financial statements of the Guarantor have been prepared in accordance with the Norwegian Accounting Act and accounting standards and practices generally accepted in Norway and were audited, in accordance with laws, regulations and auditing standards and practices generally accepted in Norway, including International Standards on Auditing, for the year ended 31 December 2012 by KPMG and for the year ended 31 December 2011 by Ernst & Young.
+The financial statements of the Guarantor have been prepared in accordance with the Norwegian Accounting Act and accounting standards and practices generally accepted in Norway and were audited, in accordance with laws, regulations and auditing standards and practices generally accepted in Norway, including International Standards on Auditing, for the years ended 31 December 2013 and 31 December 2012 by KPMG.